Associate Artist Program

 Natasha Lakkis (nee Hanna) | MUSICIAN

 Natasha is fast becoming a well-known name in Melbourne’s orchestra scene.
-The eldest of 8 children of a musical family from Roxburgh Park, she began violin at 3 years of age.
+The eldest of 8 children of a musical family from Roxburgh Park, she began playing violin at 3 years of age.
 In 2014 Natasha was the principal 2nd violinist for the Melbourne Youth Orchestra and collaborated with the Christchurch Symphony Orchestra on their tour to New Zealand.
 She was violin concertmaster in 2012 & 2013 for Vision Australia's Carols by Candlelight conducted by John Foreman.

 Josef Hanna | MUSCIAN